A

 Mr Ekpene testified that in an earlier meeting with Banda, he had mentioned that the government-to-government oil transaction would be good for the country and would also support his political party (MMD).

-“He said the proposal was good, that he did not see anything wrong with it and that it would be good for the country and would also support their political party,” Mr Ekpene said.
+“He said the proposal was good, that he did not see anything wrong with it and

 He said he came to Zambia when the transaction was approved by the Nigeria National Petroleum Corporation (NNPC) and that he had a meeting with Banda at state house.